Nicknamed “The Silent Killer”, Carbon Monoxide is Totally Undetectable by Human Senses

 - Never use gas ovens and ranges to heat your home!

-The second line of defense is a Carbon Monoxide detector alarm!
+The second line of defense is a Carbon Monoxide alarm!